How To Care For A Body At Home While Preparing For Burial

 - Moving the body – Someone (or several people) will need to be able to lift and carry the body from the residence to a vehicle for transport.
 Also make sure to understand the rules and regulations regarding the transportation itself – both with the vehicle and with the condition of the body (in a container, covered with a blanket/shroud, etc.).

 - Documentation – If any paperwork needs to be filled, obtain the documents, fill them, and deliver them as quickly and efficiently as possible – this way, it won’t cause any problems when the time comes to transport the body.
 Make sure to obtain several copies in case the documents are needed at a later time.

 - Delivery – Make sure that the location the body is being transported to will accept the delivery.
 Also, make sure the body is in proper condition to be transported.
 For example, pacemakers and metal joint replacements may need to be removed prior to transporting a body to a crematorium.

 - Purchase a container or blanket – Make sure to purchase a container to hold the body of a loved one after (or even during) transportation.
 The most popular choice for containers is often caskets, coffins, urns, or even shrouds.
 Titan Casket offers high quality caskets and coffins.
-In hopes to make the purchase of a container easier, Titan Casket has compiled a list of our top products.
-For more information, click here.
+In hopes to make the purchase of a container easier.

 - Plan and arrange a service – If a formal service is to take place after caring for a body at home, make sure to contact a funeral home or religious institution well ahead of time to discuss the desired service.
 Also, make sure to clarify that the deceased will be taken care of privately and the body will need to be transported to the establishment at an appropriate time for the service.